 What award amounts do students receive?

-Awards are given up to $4,000, but this is taxable income.
+Awards are given up to $4,000, and this is taxable income.
 Summer funding is subject to applicable federal, state, and local income taxes and FICA.
-Taxes are withheld from payments generally at the rate of 15-20%.
+Taxes are withheld from payments generally at the rate of 15-20 percent.
 It could be more or less depending on the filing of one's taxes as well as one's international student status.

 Do I have to have a summer internship already set up to apply for funding?

 Yes.
 Students must secure their internship at the time of application.
 The application asks you to submit a written confirmation from your host organization that you have been offered the internship.

 If I am having trouble getting the organization materials by the deadline, what should I do?

 If you are having difficulty obtaining materials from your organization, please notify us at firstname.lastname@example.org no later than two business days before the deadline.

 What is the difference between the two deadlines?

 The international internships deadline of March 5, 2020, is for any student applying for funding with an internship outside of the U.S. and not in their home country.
 The domestic internships deadline of April 5, 2020, is for anyone pursuing an internship in the U.S. or their home country.

 I was awarded funding for my internship proposal, but I have decided to accept a different internship.
 Am I still eligible for the funding?